Located within Matobo Hills National Park, Big Cave Camp...

 Big Cave Camp: Our full report

-Blending in amongst ancient boulders on top of a large granite whaleback, the A-frame chalets of Big Cave Camp enjoy stunning views across the hills of Matobo Hills National Park.
-It’s currently a fairly basic camp offering simple accommodation and both cultural and wildlife activities.
+Blending in amongst the boulders on top of a large granite whaleback, the A-frame chalets of Big Cave Camp enjoy stunning views across the rugged terrain of Matobo Hills National Park.
+It’s a relatively simple property, offering comfortable if not stylish accommodation, and both cultural and wildlife activities.

-Behind the main lodge is Big Cave’s large campsite.
-Over the last decade or so, the camp has survived mainly on business from overland trucks that pass through Zimbabwe on their journeys between Cape Town and Nairobi or Cairo, though this is beginning to change.
+In addition to the chalets, Big Cave has a large campsite behind the main lodge.
+In recent times , the camp has survived mainly on business from overland trucks that pass through Zimbabwe on their journey between Cape Town and Nairobi or Cairo, though this is beginning to change.

-Guests who want some cultural activities can visit ancient Khoisan rock-art sites on foot or by 4WD; there are many paintings in Matobo Hills National Park, and even some on Big Cave’s own property.
-One of the most popular sites is Nswatugi Cave, with its red and gold animal paintings, which can be visited in conjunction with Cecil Rhodes’ grave at World’s View.
+There are many rock paintings in Matobo Hills National Park, and even some on Big Cave's own property, and guests who want some cultural activities can visit ancient Khoisan sites on foot or by 4WD.
+One of the most popular sites is Nswatugi Cave, with its red and gold animal paintings, which can be visited in conjunction with Cecil Rhodes' grave at World's View.

 Ideal length of stay: 2 nights

 Directions: Self-drive or fly to Bulawayo and transfer by road to lodge, a 30 minute drive away.

 Owner: The Waddy Family